Susan Taylor - Director, President

 After graduation, she taught in Anne Arundel County for 1 year then moved to Baltimore County teaching in Junior High and Senior High, orchestra and band, for 34 years.
 Susan became involved with BSOC as a coach for 2nd violin in the Young People's Orchestra during the camps 2nd year of operation.
 Both her private students and school students were campers.
 In 2005, Susan became Director after the retirement of Anne Lane Vosough, the Founder of BSOC.

-Susan has adjudicated in various Mid-Atlantic states, consulted with schools, and serves as a clinician with various counties in orchestras.
+Susan has adjudicated in various Mid-Atlantic states, consulted with schools, and serves as a clinician with various counties in orchestra.
 She was the first conductor of Spotlight on Strings at Essex Community College which was a feeder group to Greater Baltimore Youth Orchestra.
 She aslo guest conducted several county orchestras in Maryland.
 Susan is currently a Board of Directors member of Maryland Orchestra Directors Association (MODA).

 She lives in Baltimore County with her husband William who shares her love of music and often answers your telephone calls.
 We have 2 adult children and 2 grandsons.
 Our daughter attended BSOC as a cellist in YPO.
 Susan maintains a private violin/viola studio.